 1. Low Pressure Inside the Storage Tank Can Cause Drainage

-The Solution to Low Storage Tank Pressure:
+How to Fix Low Storage Tank Pressure:

-- Step 2: In the beginning, the water drain quickly.
-But once the water flow decreases, you need to use a bicycle pump to insert air into the tank.
+Step 2: At first, the water should drain quickly.
+Once the water flow decreases, you will need to use a bicycle pump to insert air into the tank.

 2. Ruptured Air Bladder Can Cause RO System Drainage

-You can easily detect a ruptured air bladder by adding one cup of water to the tank at normal pressure.
-If the water flow decreases, your air bladder is definitely damaged.
+You can easily detect a ruptured air bladder by adding one cup of water to the tank at normal pressure levels.

-The Solution to Ruptured Air Bladder:
+How to Fix Ruptured Air Bladder:

 3. Damaged Shut off Valve Can Cause System Drainage

-The Solution to Damaged Shut Off Valve:
+How to Fix Damaged Shut Off Valve: